opensnip/lrujs/README.md

 ## Delete all data from cache

+Remove all data from the cache.

 ```js
 // Delete all data
 cache.clear();
 ```

 ## Get all data from cache

+Get all data from the cache.

 ```js
 // Add new data in cache